kaixinguor/CarND-Behavioral-Cloning-P3/writeup_report.md

 The final step was to run the simulator to see how well the car was driving around track one.

-It was actually suprising that using only the sample images to training three epochs already enables the car to drive autonomously around the track without leaving the road.
+It was actually suprising that using only the sample images to train three epochs already can enable the car to drive autonomously around the track without leaving the road.

 Here's a [link to my video result](./run4_track1.mp4)

 ### Discussion

-*  If the driving condition contains a lot of change in lighting condition, then maybe transform RGB image into other color space will increase robustness (In NVIDIA's paper, they actually use YUV space).
+* If the driving condition contains a lot of change in lighting, then maybe transforming RGB image into other color space will increase robustness (In NVIDIA's paper, they actually use YUV color space).
 But here in the simulator, there is not much change in the illumination.
 So I use directly RGB color space.

-* The fact of reducing number of sample images with zero steering angle actually has an effect of driving the car more adventuously (drift to close to the lane, but being able to recover it)
+* In my experiments, removing a part of sample images with zero steering angle actually had an effect of driving the car more adventuously (drift to close to the lane, but being able to recover it)

 * Maybe collecting recovering data from off-the-lane would have better recovering information as it covers more possibilities than just using left and right camera.
+But using recovering images is crucial.
+The experiments showed that training only using images from center camera does not work.
 Leave to future exploration.